Onelinerhub/onelinerhub/python/reverse_a_list_slicing.md

-# Reverse a list with slicing
+# Reverse a list using slicing

 ```python
 list_a = ["foo", "bar", "baz"]